smeierzubiesen/hmh/README.md

-# hmh
+# Handmade Hero
-Handmade Hero by Molly Rocket
+by Molly Rocket

+This is my take on and progress of the above mentioned (lol)